AXIS: Journal of Lasallian Higher EducationAuthor Guidelines

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.

 AXIS: Journal of Lasallian Higher Education is an academic publication with the singular purpose of sharing and advancing knowledge within an increasingly diverse global audience.
-The views published may not represent those of the Institute for Lasallian Studies or of Saint Mary’s University of Minnesota.
+The views or opinions expressed in any article are the author’s own and do not reflect the views of Saint Mary’s University of Minnesota.